webdevjeffus/drop-in-css/README.md

 If you follow this structure, the **drop-in.css** stylesheet will be able to tell the difference between, for example, an \<h1> heading in the \<header> element&mdash;which will be styled as a logo for the site&mdash;and an \<h1> in the \<main> element, which will appear as a prominent headline.
 Similarly, it will also know to display text in \<p> elements in the \<footer> at a smaller size than \<p> text in the \<main> section.

 #### Under the hood
-For more information about how **drop-in.css** uses the rules and conventions of CSS to select and style the elements in your HTML document, refer to the [CSS Specifity]() page in the **drop-in.css** documentation.
+For more information about how **drop-in.css** uses the rules and conventions of CSS to select and style the elements in your HTML document, refer to the [CSS Specificity and _drop-in.css_](https://github.com/webdevjeffus/drop-in-css/blob/master/docs/specificity.md) page in the **drop-in.css** documentation.

 ## The Drop-In stylesheet